gbouras13/hybracter_benchmarking/get_fastqs.md

 rasusa --input SRR26162846.fastq.gz --coverage 100 --genome-size $GENOME_SIZE -o SRR26162846_100x.fastq.gz
 ```

-* SRR26162836 no subsampling done actual coverage is 52.92x
+* SRR26162836 no subsampling was actually done, the estimated coverage was 52.92x
-* SRR26162839 no subsampling done actual coverage is 97.78x
+* SRR26162839 no subsampling was actually done, the estimated coverage was 97.78x
-* SRR26162841 no subsampling done actual coverage is 53.24x
+* SRR26162841 no subsampling was actually done, the estimated coverage was 53.24x
-* SRR26162844 no subsampling done actual coverage is 33.25x
+* SRR26162844 no subsampling was actually done, the estimated coverage was 33.25x

 ##### Short Reads